 .
 The Super Trope

 Examples of "Terrible Art and Products are Made In Country X"

-- Ads for Discover credit cards depict their competitors' customer service support office (USA Prime Credit) as being in Ruritania staffed by one guy who claims to be "Peggy" and considers a room full of phones on hold to be "beautiful".
+- Ads for Discover credit cards chronicle the dealings of fictional competitor USA Prime Credit, whose customer support office is located in Ruritania, staffed by one guy who claims to be "Peggy" and considers a room full of phones on hold to be "beautiful".